-The teams of undergraduates produced approximately 10 experimental proposals which were judged by the Stockton review panel last fall.
-Three finalist were selected and submitted to the National Center for Earth and Space Science Education (NCESSE) for final selection.
+The teams of undergraduates produced approximately ten experimental proposals which were judged by the Stockton review panel last fall.
+Three finalists were selected, and their proposals were submitted to the National Center for Earth and Space Science Education (NCESSE) for final selection.
 The winning experiment will be flown to the International Space Station to be completed by astronauts!

 What is the Impact?

 This program provides faculty-mentored student research at the undergraduate level.
-Students use the principles of the scientific method to address a real world scientific problem.
-Through participation of this program, our students are expanding the frontiers of Microgravity research.
-They are also developing soft skills necessary for success in future employment, such as how to effectively communicate science to other scientists in a formal review process, as well as learn to communicate our scientific findings to the community at large.
+Students use the principles of the scientific method to address a real-world scientific problem.
+Through participation in this program, our students are expanding the frontiers of microgravity research.
+They are also developing soft skills necessary for success in future employment, such as how to effectively communicate science to other scientists in a formal review process, as well as learning to communicate scientific findings to the community at large.

 This is our fourth mission (M14) that Stockton has sent an experiment to the International Space Station (ISS).
 We are excited to see what discoveries will be revealed from our experiment, but in order to further the scientific process, we need your help!
-Each and every donation will support this unique and vital program and continue to inspire our students and future STEM leaders.
+Gifts of every size are vitally important, and will directly support this unique and vital program.
+The impact of your donation will inspire our students and future STEM leaders.

-Alumni, faculty, staff and friends of Stockton donated more than $2,500 to this project in 2018.
-Our goal is to raise that same valuable support to help our students to attend this year's launch, as well as present the results of the experiment at the SSEP National Conference at the Smithsonian National Air and Space Museum in Washington, D.C.
+Thanks to our loyal alumni, faculty, staff, and friends of Stockton, $2,500 was raised for this program in 2018.
+Our goal is to meet and exceed that amount to help today's Ospreys attend this year's launch, and present their project results at the SSEP National Conference at the Smithsonian National Air and Space Museum in Washington, D.C.

-Student Sophia Bradach, a freshman Environmental Science major, is working with faculty mentor Dr. Peter Straub, Dean of Natural Sciences and Mathematics and Professor or Biology/Molecular Biology, to research the Effects of Nitrogen Fixation in Pisum savtivum in Microgravity.
+Student Sophia Bradach, a freshman Environmental Science major, is working with faculty mentor Dr. Peter Straub, Dean of Natural Sciences and Mathematics and Professor of Biology/Molecular Biology, to research the Effects of Nitrogen Fixation in Pisum Sativum in Microgravity.